-- Women’s Funding Alliance is a leading advocate for women in our region with a network of more than 5,000 donor activists committed to improving gender equity in our region, and has done groundbreaking research on the gender wage gap in King County and Washington State.
+Women’s Funding Alliance is a leading advocate for women in our region with a network of more than 5,000 donor activists committed to improving gender equity, and has done groundbreaking research on the gender wage gap in King County and Washington State.
 We’re excited to see the same employer-led progress that has been achieved through 100% Talent in King County happen throughout Washington State.